alejandrogzi/gxf2bed/README.md

 Converts
-- *Homo sapiens* GRCh38 GENCODE 44 (252,835 transcripts) in 3.34 seconds.
+- *Homo sapiens* GRCh38 GENCODE 44 (252,835 transcripts) in 2.99 seconds.
-- *Mus musculus* GRCm39 GENCODE 44 (149,547 transcritps) in 2.11 seconds.
+- *Mus musculus* GRCm39 GENCODE 44 (149,547 transcritps) in 1.91 seconds.
-- *Canis lupus familiaris* ROS_Cfam_1.0 Ensembl 110 (55,335 transcripts) in 0.99 seconds.
+- *Canis lupus familiaris* ROS_Cfam_1.0 Ensembl 110 (55,335 transcripts) in 0.95 seconds.
-- *Gallus galus* bGalGal1 Ensembl 110 (72,689 transcripts) in 1.14 seconds.
+- *Gallus galus* bGalGal1 Ensembl 110 (72,689 transcripts) in 1.07 seconds.

-> What's new on v.0.2
+> What's new on v.0.2.1
 >
-> - Now gxf2bed provides 3 new optional arguments: `parent, child, feature`
-> - The `parent` argument can be used to specify the main node from which the new .bed file will be build.
-This could be interpreted as 'which feature (3rd column) I want my .bed file to be build from'
-> - The `child` argument can be used to specify the child node from the bed file.
-This can be interpreted as 'which lines will compose my parent node information'
-> - The `feature` argument can be used to specify what does `gxf2bed` will use as the names on the .bed file.
-Could be 'gene_id', 'transcript_id' or anthing you want.
-You just need to be sure that this `feature` is present in all `parent` and `child` lines.
-> - These new additions do not compromise the initial functionality.
+> - Fixes some rare GTF bugs due to extra '\n' at the end (malformed GTFs)
+> - Adds test modules for record parsing and attr parsing
+> - Build a nextflow module!
+Thanks to @edmundmiller!
+> - Updates run times.
+Now `gxf2bed` is faster (~0.7s +/-0.2s) due to a change in the hashing algo (now using hashbrown)!

 ## Usage
 ``` rust